ReemHal/letter_images/README.md

 <a name="extract"><a/>
 ### Extract information from a single letter image

 The __letter_image__ class in the __[letter_image.py](https://github.com/ReemHal/letter_images/blob/master/letter_image.py)__ script is the main class that handles images of letters.
-Functions in this class identify blocks of text in the image, extract text within each block, identify different parts of the letter as sender/header, recipient, date, subject, letter boday, signature, and notes/enclosures.
-There are also functions to display the position of each part in the letter, display the letter image, and display the text within each identified part of the letter.
+Functions in this class identify blocks of text in the image, extract text within each block, identify different parts of the letter as sender/header, recipient, date, subject, letter body, signature, and notes/enclosures.
+There are also functions to display the position of each part in the letter, display the letter image, and display the text within each identified part.

 #### Example